KDCube ReAct Agent

 What the Agent Sees Each Round

 Every decision round is rendered from durable runtime state into one model-facing context.
-The shape is intentional: old conversation memory appears first, the active turn stays readable, and ANNOUNCE stays in the uncached tail where operational facts cannot be hidden behind stale cache.
+Old conversation memory appears first, the active turn stays readable, and ANNOUNCE stays in the uncached tail.

 [COMPACTED PRIOR CONVERSATION MEMORY] # if older raw turns were compacted